Auxiliary Field Quantum Monte Carlo for Dilute Neutrons on the Lattice: Cold Atomic and Nuclear Systems

 \subsection{Few-Body Nuclear Systems}

-As we summarised in Table \ref{table_params} the S-wave neutron-neutron interaction has a large scattering length compared to the inter-particle spacing, implying a strong interaction similar to a unitary Fermi gas we discussed above.
+As we summarised in Table \ref{table_params} the S-wave neutron-neutron interaction has a large scattering length compared to the inter-particle spacing, implying a strong interaction similar to the unitary Fermi gas we discussed above.
 The S-wave neutron-neutron interaction is dominant at low densities.
 Hence, studying the properties of low-density neutron-matter systems is important to comprehend the physics of inner crust of neutron stars and neutron-rich nuclei \cite{Vidaña_2021},\cite{Carlson_Morales_Pandharipande_etal_2003}.

 Beginning with the two-neutron system we compare our AFQMC calculations of the ground-state energy converted to dimensionless factor $q^2 $ against the analytically calculated effective range expansion results for small$-L$ approximation \cite{Beane_Bedaque_Parreno_etal_2004} as in \ref{section:Cold}\ref{subsection:Unitary}.
 These results are shown in Figure (\ref{fig:two_n_and_d}) for the two neutron dispersion relations we discussed above.
-However, likely due to the fact that the small$-L$ approximation ($L << |(p\cot{\delta})|^{-1}$) is not valid we do not see agreement over the entire range of $L$.
+We have also solved L{\"u}sher's formula to find the exact values for the range of $L = 10$ fm to $L = 18$ fm using